 Design Trends at Top Drawer

 As I mentioned in the introduction, these design trends were seen at Top Drawer.
 This is a trade fair showcasing creative new products from international and UK brands for retailers to buy.
-It covers a wide range of items for the home along with gift, fashion and craft pieces.
+It covers a wide range of items for the home along with gifts, fashion and craft pieces.
 Stylus identified the trends which are outlined in this feature.
 This company analyses how consumer lifestyle trends impact on product design and consumer engagement across industries.

 Author: Homegirl London.
 Photographs: Nkuku, Canvas Home Store, Sue Pryke, Aandersson, Edgar and Areaware.
 Cover Image: Puik Art which represents the Urban Nomad Trend.
 Thanks: David Gorrod at Seen PR for being super helpful as ever.